badlydrawnrob/anki/README.md

 ### Versioning

 This is a major overhaul from the original, so it's not compatible with earlier versions.
-In future I'll try to stick to **minor.major.patch** [semantic versioning](http://semver.org), so updates don't break existing cards.
+In future I'll try to stick to **major.minor.patch** [semantic versioning](http://semver.org), so updates don't break existing cards.
 Unfortunately Anki makes this tricky, so view commits for any major changes to the theme.
 [Follow the instructions](./dist/deck/README.md) for the easiest way to test the [.apkg package](./dist/deck) before updating future versions.

 <!-- NOTES -->

 ### Other notes

 1. Icons courtesy of [@kompa](http://devicon.fr)
-2. I generally work with Sublime/Atom and render html with Marked App, but I'm no luddite!
-This plugin saves a lot of hassle; your html is safe if your uninstall it, too.
-[Get it here](https://ankiweb.net/shared/info/162313389) :)